cloud-elements/devportal/docs/elements/google-suite/authenticate.md

 5. Enter a name for the element instance.
 9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.
-8. Log in to {{page.apiProvider}}, and then allow the connection.
+8. Provide your {{page.apiProvider}} credentials, and then allow the connection.

 After successfully authenticating, we give you several options for next steps.
-[Make requests using the API docs](/docs/guides/elements/instances.html) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).
+[Make requests using the API docs](/docs/guides/elements/instances.html#test-an-element-instance) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).

 ## Authenticate Through API

 Authenticating through API is similar to authenticating via the UI.
-Instead of clicking and typing through a series of buttons, text boxes, and menus, you will instead send a request to our `/instances` endpoint.
+Instead of clicking and typing through a series of buttons, text boxes, and menus, you will instead send a request to our `instance` endpoint.
 The end result is the same, though: an authenticated element instance with a  **token** and **id**.

 Authenticating through API follows a multi-step OAuth 2.0 process that involves:

 {% include workflow.html displayNames="Redirect URL,Authenticate Users,Authenticate Instance" links="#getting-a-redirect-url,#authenticating-users-and-receiving-the-authorization-grant-code,#authenticating-the-element-instance" active=" "%}

 * [Getting a redirect URL](#getting-a-redirect-url).
 This URL sends users to the vendor to log in to their account.
 * [Authenticating users and receiving the authorization grant code](#authenticating-users-and-receiving-the-authorization-grant-code).
-After the user logs in, the vendor makes a call back to the specified url with an authorization grant code.
+After the user logs in, the vendor makes a callback to the specified url with an authorization grant code.
 * [Authenticating the element instance](#authenticating-the-element-instance).
 Using the authorization code from the vendor, authenticate with the vendor to create an element instance at Cloud Elements.

 ### Getting a Redirect URL